nedmorgan/vago-travel-app/README.md

 * Able to create, read, edit, and delete user
 * Able to have single user access to the content
-* Able to create, edit, update, and delete a country
+* Able to create, update, and delete a country
 * Able to add a country to a list of favorites
-* Able to link to an outside site to view flights
+* Able to link to an outside site to view flights and further information about a topic

 ___

 #### Future Improvements:

 * In Version 2 of this application I would like to have a map that drops a pin on each country.

-* I would like to have a search for flights option that would take you to site that would direct you to flight options for your trip.

 * I would like to have a list of important cultural events happening during a certain time of year you are planning on visiting.